tubaf/ParameterIdentification/README.md

 # ParameterIdentification
-python code for parameter identification used for teaching
+some python code for parameter identification used for teaching